How to Use the IMPORTDATA Function in Google Sheets Effectively

 Examining the Syntax and Structure of IMPORTDATA

-The IMPORTDATA function is a handy tool in Google Sheets for bringing in data from the web, specifically in CSV or TSV formats.
-Its straightforward syntax requires just the URL of the data file you wish to import.
+The IMPORTDATA function is a handy tool in Google Sheets for bringing in data from the web, specifically in CSV or TSV files.
+Its straightforward syntax requires just the URL of the data file you wish to import in CSV or TSV format.

 =IMPORTDATA("URL")